Jeff Mangum

-Jeff Mangum (born 24 October 1970) is an American singer, songwriter, and musician who gained prominence as the founder, songwriter, vocalist and guitarist of Neutral Milk Hotel, as well for his co-founding of The Elephant 6 Recording Company.
-Mangum is characterized for his complex, lyrically dense songwriting, exemplified on the critically lauded album In the Aeroplane Over the Sea, as well as for his public image as a recluse associated with his extended periods of musical inactivity and minimal press interaction.
-An article published in Slate described Mangum as the "Salinger of Indie Rock."
+Jeffrey Nye Mangum (born October 24, 1970) is an American singer, songwriter, and musician.
+He gained prominence as the founder, songwriter, vocalist, and guitarist of Neutral Milk Hotel and as a co-founder of The Elephant 6 Recording Company.
+Mangum is noted for his complex, lyrically dense songwriting, particularly on the album In the Aeroplane Over the Sea.

+He is also known for his public image as a recluse, often taking extended breaks from music and maintaining minimal press interaction.
+A 2008 article in Slate described Mangum as the "Salinger of Indie Rock."

+In 2023, Mangum received a Grammy Award nomination for "Best Boxed Or Special Limited Edition Package."

 Recording career

 Early life

 Mangum was born in Ruston, Louisiana, where he met the other co-founding members of Elephant 6, Robert Schneider, Will Cullen Hart, and Bill Doss.
-Together they shared a passion for home recording, influenced by the likes of the Minutemen, John Cage, and 1960s psychedelia.
+Mangum's father, James Mangum, was a professor of economics at Louisiana Tech University.
+As teenagers, the boys shared a passion for home recording, influenced by the likes of the Minutemen, John Cage, and 1960s psychedelia.
 Mangum's earliest musical projects included Maggot (a punk group with Will Hart), Cranberry Lifecycle (an experimental pop project, also with Hart) and Synthetic Flying Machine (which featured Bill Doss).
 In the early 1990s Mangum, Hart and Doss moved from Ruston to Athens, Georgia and Synthetic Flying Machine evolved into Olivia Tremor Control, led primarily by Hart and Doss.
 Mangum has contributed vocals, drums and sound effects to many of the Olivia's subsequent recordings, including their debut EP California Demise, released in 1994 on the Elephant 6 Recording Co. imprint.